DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

 `tcpdump -an portrange 8300-8700 -A > /tmp/tcpdump.log`{{execute interrupt T1}}

-Now, generate some Consul traffic in a different terminal using the cli.
-This traffic will orginate from the client machine to the server, and will prove that RPC traffic is also in cleartext.
+Next, generate some Consul traffic in a different terminal using the cli.
+This traffic will orginate from a client machine to the server, and will prove that RPC traffic is in cleartext.
 For this experiment, the script sets a Key-Value store entry.
 This simulates a user setting a value that may contain sensitive or secret information.